Table of Contents

 Treatment of Pediatric Vomiting

-Once the cause is identified, there are two phases of management of vomiting – namely to resuscitate and stabilize the patient in an emergent manner with subsequent treatment of the inciting factor.
+Once the cause is identified, there are two phases of management of vomiting – namely to resuscitate and stabilize the patient in an emergent manner with subsequent treatment of the underlying cause.

 |Check for electrolyte imbalance||Vomiting is associated with an electrolyte imbalance which can occasionally turn symptomatic.
 A careful assessment of a patient’s hydration and electrolytes with the simultaneous management of the same is the key.|